Greek Orthodox Easter on Tinos Island

 Tinos is famous for the 15th of August Holy Mary Pilgrimage, for marble sculpture, its gorgeous Cycladic villages (around 90 villages in total), and gastronomy, a real foodie island.

-TIP: Note that Museums and Archaeological Sites will be closed on Great Friday and Easter.
+TIP: Note that Museums and Archaeological Sites will be closed on Good Friday and Easter.
 The Churches will be open all day, although their main Service will be in the afternoons and evenings.

 Tinos Quick Reference

 • Heading to the Greek Islands from Athens?
-Book your ferry tickets in advance with no-hidden-fees FerryScanner or FerryHopper
+Book your ferry tickets in advance with no hidden fees with FerryScanner.

 • What food not to miss in Tinos: fourtalia (omelet with sausage), loutza (like Italian prosciutto), Tinian cheese, and thyme honey